Shifting to responsible mobility calls for far-reaching policy action

 Incentives are key to facilitating the ecological transition, as well as market cues for integrating environmental impacts into current offerings.
 To speed up this transition, public authorities must channel significant financial resources into new mobility until it achieves economic equilibrium and becomes competitive by itself.

 Thus, sustainable and inclusive mobility will only happen if public authorities takes control of every sphere of mobility.
-This will involve transport organising authorities having control over a territory that is homogeneous (a metropolis, for instance, not each of its component towns and cities) and all modes of transport, individual and collective, in order to find optimal solutions: school transport, freight transport, emergency vehicles, new mobility, etc. Above all, this calls for adopting visionary public policy and regulations that both promote and encourage the large-scale deployment of responsible and accessible mobility solutions for all.
+This will involve transport organising authorities having control over a territory that is homogeneous (a metropolis, for instance, not each of its component towns and cities) and all modes of transport, individual and collective, in order to find optimal solutions: school transport, freight transport, emergency vehicles, new mobility, etc. Above all, this calls for adopting forward-thinking public policy and regulations that both promote and encourage the large-scale deployment of responsible and accessible mobility solutions for all.

 Singapore anticipated the arrival of autonomous cars